 This year, school groups can stay for a full day of immersive, STEM programming featuring three exciting programs:

-Simulated Mission (choose from the 3 options here) Interactive Planetarium Sessions (choose from the 5 options below) Explorer Lab Activity (choose from the 5 options below)
+Half Day Part II Explorer Lab Activity (choose from the 5 options below) Interactive Planetarium Sessions (choose from the 5 options below)

-Sphero Robotics (4th-12th) Students experience a crash course in programming with these interactive, eye-catching, and programmable robots.
+Sphero Robotics (grades 4-12) Students experience a crash course in programming with these interactive, eye-catching, and programmable robots.
 Utilizing an endless array of coding capabilities, teams will work together to complete an epic and educational programming challenge they won’t soon forget.

-Wonder Workshop Robotics (K-12th) Wonder Workshop Robots encourage tomorrow's out-of-the-box innovators!
+Wonder Workshop Robotics (grades K-12) Wonder Workshop Robots encourage tomorrow's out-of-the-box innovators!
 Students will test their engineering, problem-solving and computations-thinking skills during this drag and drop programming sessions - using Dash and Cue robots- to solving a series of problems leading up to one, monumental challenge!